Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion Control

+As we have seen, encoder and decoder can always implement partitioned permutation coding by sharing a partitioning~$\mathcal{U}_n^p$ (or else a support partitioning $\mathcal{U}_q^p$).
+This strategy will lead to an embedding distortion which may or may not comply with a given constraint.
+Since in this case the shared partitioning is predetermined, we will call this strategy \textit{static} partitioning.

-We will start with a discussion of the issues involved in the optimization of partitioned permutation coding under an embedding distortion constraint.
-In the following we will only consider a maximum constraint on $\overline{\|\mathbf{w}\|^2}$ (equivalently, a minimum constraint on $\underline{\xi}$ or on $\underline{\xi}^*$).
-The reason for this is two-fold: 1) the average watermark power asymptotically approximates the watermark power associated to any random rearrangement of~$\mathbf{x}$ (Section~\ref{sec:asymptotic}), and it also bounds the maximum power through~\eqref{eq:xi_min_lb}; and 2) from $\overline{\|\mathbf{w}\|^2}$ it is possible to assess the goodness of a partitioning by means of the rate-distortion upper bound~\eqref{eq:rd-function}.
-Lastly, considering~\eqref{eq:nuw} and~\eqref{eq:bound_nu}, one sees that a maximum constraint on $\overline{\|\mathbf{w}\|^2}$ implies a maximum constraint on $\overline{\nu}$.
+For partitioned permutation coding to comply with a distortion constraint, \textit{adaptive} partitioning is required.
+Adaptive partitioning is an optimization problem where a partitioning~$\mathcal{U}_n^p$ must be chosen for host $\mathbf{x}$ such that the constraint is met and the embedding rate is maximized.
+In the following we will only consider a maximum constraint on $\overline{\|\mathbf{w}\|^2}$ (equivalently, a minimum constraint on $\underline{\xi}$ or on $\underline{\xi}'$).
+The reason is twofold: 1) the average watermark power asymptotically approximates the watermark power associated to any random rearrangement of~$\mathbf{x}$ (Section~\ref{sec:asymptotic}), and it also bounds the maximum power through~\eqref{eq:xi_min_lb}; and 2) from~\eqref{eq:nuw} and~\eqref{eq:bound_nu} one sees that a maximum constraint on $\overline{\|\mathbf{w}\|^2}$ implies a maximum constraint on~$\overline{\nu}$, whereas $\overline{\|\mathbf{w}\|^2}$ is more convenient to assess the suitability of a partitioning via the rate-distortion upper bound~\eqref{eq:rd-function}.
+With these considerations in mind, adaptive partitioning involves solving the optimization problem

-As we know, encoder and decoder can always implement partitioned permutation coding by pre-agreeing a partitioning~$\mathcal{U}_n^p$ (or else a support partitioning $\mathcal{U}_q^p$).
-This strategy will be called \textit{static} partitioning, since it involves no optimization.
-Nevertheless, we will show in Section~\ref{sec:hist-pres-lsb} that a particular static support partitioning can be shown to perform not far away from the rate-distortion bound~\eqref{eq:rd-function}, under a mild assumption on the histogram of the host.

-Optimization of partitioned permutation coding requires \textit{adaptive} partitioning: choosing a partitioning~$\mathcal{U}_n^p$ to comply with a distortion constraint while maximizing the embedding rate.
-This is equivalent to solving